 Symptoms to Watch Out For

-Aside from the sneezing and coughing, you will also notice that your dog is scratching a lot.
+Aside from the sneezing and coughing, you may also notice that your dog is scratching a lot.
 Having skin allergies is particularly hard as too much itching can be very irritating.
-And if your dog has long nails, the skin can even bleed from too much scratching.
+If your dog has long nails, the skin can even bleed from too much scratching.

-Inspect your dog and see if there are red patches, rashes or bumps on the skin.
-And if you see traces of inflammation, then this really can be a bad case of allergies.
+Inspect your dog often and see if there are red patches, rashes or bumps on the skin.
+If you see traces of inflammation, then this really can be a bad case of allergies.

 Prevention and Remedies

-If your dog is allergic to something, the best remedy is to remove him or her from the allergens or situations that can trigger an allergic reaction.
-And if this is not possible, you can at least minimize your dog’s exposure to such allergens.
+If your dog is allergic to something, the best remedy is to remove them from the allergens or situations that can trigger such an allergic reaction.
+If this is not possible, you can at least minimize your dog’s exposure to such allergens.

-You can also place your dog on a diet of lamb and rice meal as this type of dog food product can ease itching skin.
-It is also the type of dog food that seldom triggers an allergic reaction in dogs.
+One suggestion is to place your dog on a diet of lamb and rice meal as this type of dog food product can ease itchy skin.
+The type of dog food they eat can sometimes trigger an allergic reaction in dogs so be mindful of what they are eating.

 A Healthy Dog is a Happy Dog

 Always see to it that you carefully monitor your dog’s health all the time.
 Even minor health ailments like skin problems can cause undue stress to your dog and this will affect your canine friend’s disposition.
-But if your dog is in good health, it will show in the way he or she bonds and plays with you.
+If your dog is in good health, it will show in the way they bond with you and play with you.
+That’s the reward for taking good care of your dog!